 From design to delivery, CCIP has taken a collaborative and mission-oriented approach.
 A Steering Committee with broad stakeholder representation, including research, industry, Traditional Owners and government, has ensured that a range of perspectives and interests were considered in direction setting and adaptive decision-making.
 A Research Impact Plan guided the delivery of an integrated portfolio of 21 projects across 3 subprograms, mapping the expected contribution of each project to achieving program-level impacts.

-Initial field testing of COTS surveillance technology Image: Mary Bonin, GBRF and that's historically been quite rare.
-39
+Initial field testing of COTS surveillance technology Image: Mary Bonin, GBRF disciplinary researchers around a shared mission

 Aunty Lola Tiger learning about COTS at a CCIP project workshop, Heron Island Research station.
 Image: Dr. Kenny Wolfe, UQ